CemGEMS web app tutorial¶

 - plot frame legend and data table for Volumes, Masses and other properties of phases.

 The template phaseAliases table is automatically included when a new recipe is created.
-Hence, any changed alias will only appear in this recipe and any recipes cloned (duplicated) from it.
-The changes in the phaseAliases table made in current recipe will be saved when it is equilibrated or cloned, and will affect all its child processes and plots.
+Hence, any changed restrictions for phases will only appear in this recipe and any recipes cloned (duplicated) from it.
+The changes in the phaseAliases table made in the current recipe will be saved when it is equilibrated or cloned, and will affect all its child processes and plots.
 If there are several recipes in one recipe document, the same phaseAlias table (edited or not) applies to all recipes.

 AMR = 0 means that the phase (an all its components) will be constrained to zero amounts and therefore will not appear in the equilibrated assemblage.
-Non-zero value can be set for any pure phase (i.e. the one showing 1 species in the "Nspecies" column).
-Take care that this positive AMR amount is not too high, otherwise it may violate the mass balance and the GEMS calculation will fail.
+Non-zero value can be set for any pure phase (i.e. any showing 1 species in the "Nspecies" column).
+This positive AMR amount must not be too large, otherwise it may violate the mass balance and the GEMS calculation will fail.

-To activate the previously suppressed phase, just uncheck the respective checkbox.
+To activate the previously suppressed phase, just uncheck its respective checkbox.

 Based on expert knowledge, the most frequently suppressed phases in hydrated cement systems are already suppressed in the phaseAliases template.
 Some other phases, such as siliceous hydrogarnets or zeolites may also need to be suppressed or allowed, depending on cement type, blending, temperature and other factors considered in cement chemistry and thermodynamics.
 For instance, in an iron-rich blended cement, it could make sense to remove restrictions from Aft-AlFe-ss and AFm-AlFe-ss solid solutions and restrict AFm-$-OH-ss and AFt-$-c-ss phases instead.